 prejudice to the person requesting the extension if it is not granted;

-events which prevented the filing of the appeal within the 30-day limit (for example, delayed receipt of the hearing officer’s decision).
+events which prevented the filing of the appeal within the 30-day limit.

-The Tribunal’s Registrar manages the Tribunal’s appeal processes including the intake process and tracking of appeals until they are assigned to an appeal commissioner for hearing and decision.
-The Registrar facilitates timely and effective resolution of appeals.
+The Tribunal’s Registrar manages the appeal process and facilitates timely and effective resolution of appeals.

-The Registrar oversees the intake of new appeals and applications.
-They are screened for compliance with preliminary requirements and an appeal number is assigned.
+The Registrar screens new appeals for compliance with preliminary requirements and assigns an appeal number.
 The Registrar may determine:

-if, on the face of the appeal or application, it is within the Tribunal’s jurisdiction;
+if the appeal is within the Tribunal’s jurisdiction;

 whether an extension of time to appeal is required;